 How did you start your rap career?

-What do you want to achieve with your new album (Scraps of Paper)?
+What do you want to achieve in your upcoming album?

 Who and what inspired you for your lyrics?